All Products

 Resource

-• region: The region where the resource is located.
-Use an asterisk (*) for global resources.
-For more information, see Regions and zones.
+• region: The region.
+For global resources, which can be accessed without specifying a region, use an asterisk (*) for this field.
+For more information, see Regions and availability zones.

 Example: